 With the One, Corsair clearly establishes itself as a true pre-built system manufacturer—and it'll have a strong foundation to built upon from there.
 The One is a triumph in clean design, excellent performance, and small form factor.
 Measuring 7.9 x 6.9 x 14.9 inches, the One stands only a few inches taller than the Mac Pro, and with a look that's futuristic more by way of Tron than of dustbin.
+It has definitely earned a spot in our best gaming PC roundup.

 One of the most impressive things about the Corsair One is its cooling solution.
 Both the CPU and GPU are cooled by their own 240mm radiator.
 But rather than outfitting each of those with their own fans, the entire One is cooled by a single 140mm maglev fan up top that pulls cold air in through the radiators and exhausts it out the top.
 The result is a well-cooled system with a minimal footprint that runs whisper quiet.